jakobhindemith/FerrumWeb/README.md

 ## Planned Feature

 - Each link is saved with its **parent URL** and **depth level**, allowing to visualize a structured hierarchy of web with the help of [`egui_graphs`] (https://crates.io/crates/egui_graphs/0.9.0)
+- for more information about egui_graphs go to: https://deepwiki.com/blitzarx1/egui_graphs/1-overview

 ## 📦 Crates